 I have recently taken up acrylic painting, and love it.
-But mixed media of gouache, watercolor, and coloured pencil is a long time favorite of mine.
-It’s just a shame not many paying gig require it these days.
+But mixed media of gouache, watercolor, and colored pencil is a long time favorite of mine.
+It’s just a shame not many paying gigs require it these days.

 [These designs were sold on T-Shirts at Shirt.Woot! but they have been reckoned!]

 What do you enjoy most about being an artist?
 The freedom.
 In a lot of careers, there’s a certain path you have to follow to make it to the top.
 With me, although I am far from being at the top, I am choosing my own path.
 Exploring new mediums and techniques, and new vehicles, for my work.
 Sometimes it doesn’t pay off, but within my career, I see exploring and challenging myself as artistic growth.
 You just have to know not to experiment on the paid gigs!